amanessinger/manessinger.com/content/post/2023/10/6196-heroes-iii.md

 <br />

 The Commies were collectivists, and the individual was never valued in Russia.
-Only one grave for all Rissian heroes.
+Only one grave for all Russian heroes.
 Isn't war absurd?